 “She doesn’t look too happy,” he says about the Pedophile as he closes my office door.

-“Yeah, well, I can imagine there are quite a few people that wouldn’t be too happy with her right now,” I respond, thinking of the families of the unknown amount of children she has molested over the years, mine included.
+“Yeah, well, I can imagine there are quite a few people that wouldn’t be too happy with her right now,” I respond, thinking of the families of the unknown number of children she has molested over the years, mine included.
 “What do you have for me today?”
 Welch opens his tablet and starts to scroll.

 “I’m sending you an email right now, sir.
 I would have sent it sooner, but I wanted to discuss some of the things that I found.”
 My blackberry buzzes again.
 I open the email on my touch screen computer instead.
 Two attachments—one about David and the other about the Mortons.